MaximeCaty/AL-Large-Number-Math/README.md

 ModInverseBigNumbers(Dividend: Text; Divisor: Text) Result: Text\
 CompareBigNumbers(Number1: Text; Number2: Text): Integer\
 \
-Text variable passed to thoses function must only contain digits from 0..9 and optional leading sign.\
+Text passed to thoses functions must only contain digits from 0..9 and optional leading sign.\
 \
 ***How to Use***